THE CERVICAL CYCLE

 The changes that occur in the cervix in response to oestrogen and progesterone secreted by the ovaries, is termed the Cervical Cycle of menstruation.

 The changes in the cervical cycle is mainly recognised by the changes that occur in the cervical mucus.
-These changes in the cervical mucus is important because it can help in the diagnosis of ovulation - especially important in women who are undergoing treatment for infertility.
+These changes in the cervical mucus is important because it can help in the diagnosis of ovulation - especially important in women who are planning a pregnancy or undergoing treatment for infertility.

 The cervix, like the uterus, has three phases in the menstrual cycle, although, unlike those in the uterus, the changes are not very distinct.